Flyers have a superstitious dress code. It’s led to a winning streak: ‘It’s working. Keep doing it.’

 For the past three games, the Flyers coaching staff has worn black hoodies with a camo Flyers logo.
 John Tortorella has decided to keep wearing them.

-Heading into a matchup with the Colorado Avalanche on Monday night, the Flyers are rolling, winning seven of their past 11 and three-straight games.
+Heading into a matchup with the Colorado Avalanche on Monday night, the Flyers are rolling, winning seven of their past 11 and three straight games.

 There have been two constants in the winning streak against the San Jose Sharks, Ottawa Senators, and Buffalo Sabres.
 It’s not the goalies; Sam Ersson beat the Sharks and Ivan Fedotov won the next two.
 How about the forwards?
 Nope, as Sean Couturier missed the game in Canada with a lower-body injury but returned against the Sabres.

-One constant is the defensive group, as the same six guys have skated all three games — including Erik Johnson, who laced his skates for his 1000th NHL game on Saturday — and have been paired with the same partner.
+One constant is the defensive group, as the same six guys have skated all three games — including Erik Johnson, who laced his skates for his 1,000th NHL game on Saturday — and have been paired with the same partner.

 “It’s [John Tortorella’s] idea,” associate Brad Shaw confessed after the Flyers practiced at Voorhees, adding Tortorella sets the dress code.
 “He’s got a lot of compliments from other coaches and other people in the game around the league.
 And he’s, obviously, superstitious because we’re sticking with them.”

 In case you didn’t know, Tortorella may be the oldest coach in the NHL at 66, but he is a trendsetter.
-Back in 2018, the then Columbus Blue Jackets bench boss was dealing with flu-like symptoms and wore a team hoodie on the bench.
+Back in 2018, the then-Columbus Blue Jackets bench boss was dealing with flu-like symptoms and wore a team hoodie on the bench.
 It set social media on fire that he wasn’t wearing a suit.

 Tortorella continued to buck tradition in 2020 during the COVID-19 bubble, sporting a navy blue quarter-zip mock turtleneck on the Blue Jackets bench.
-That summer, he was joined by two former Flyers in non-traditional attire: Craig Berube, who was then the St. Louis Blues coach, donned either a grey or blue warmup jacket, and Rick Tocchet, leading the Arizona Coyotes, coached in a quilted black jacket.
+That summer, he was joined by two former Flyers in non-traditional attire: Craig Berube, who was then the St. Louis Blues coach, donned either a gray or blue warmup jacket, and Rick Tocchet, leading the Arizona Coyotes, coached in a quilted black jacket.

 And while he wore a suit in his first season with the Flyers, he started wearing a black zip-up jacket with a logo pin last season.
 This season, Tortorella and his staff typically wear a bomber jacket.